South Florida’s most trusted swimming pool service company! Pool cleaning, pool maintenance & expert pool repairs. Give us a call, we’ll be right out.

 4196 S. University Drive, Davie, FL 33328

 Servicing & Repairing Pools In Broward County For Over Five Decades.
 We Know Swimming Pools.

 We service neighborhoods from Fort Lauderdale to Hallandale, Wilton Manors to Miramar, Oakland Park to Weston, Dania to Sunrise, and every city in between.
 Call us now, We’re in your neighborhood every day.

 We’ve been providing reliable pool service, weekly pool maintenance, pool cleaning & expert pool repairs in Broward County since 1965.
 That’s over 50 years of solid swimming pool experience ready to go to work for you.
 We know what it takes to service and maintain South Florida swimming pools.

 You can rely on our highly-recommended service & repair technicians.
 They are prompt, courteous & professional.
 Guardian Pools has the knowledge, experience & staff to handle all your pool service, pool repair, and pool maintenance needs.
-Give us a call, we’ll be right out.
+Next-Day Service.
 We Show Up!

 - American Swimming Pool Institute (ASPI)